oldham123/cfa_level_iii/_readings/Reading 25 Fixed Income Active Management Credit Strategies.md

     - The investor can identify the next most suitable candidate
     - The investor can use an index fund, swaps, or derivates to replicate the desired exposure until the bond is available
     - The investor can simply hold cash and wait until the desired bond is available
+  - Generally, for investment grade bonds when default is unlikely, spread duration is the most relevant measure of credit risk
+    - If default is likely, then market value allocation is more important

 - A top-down approach focuses on macro factors like economic growth, or corporate profits
   - This can also help identify sectors which are likely to face changing prospects and therefore have their weight adjusted